mhawila/docker-mentoring-all/README.md

 Mentoring ecosystem has 4 main components namely the account-manager, mentoring, mentoring-web, and mentoring-mobile.

 ### Account manager
-This is responsible for managing users account.
+This is responsible for managing users accounts.
 Logins are handled through this component.

 ### Mentoring
 This exposes the API that provides the mentoring features.
 Internally it has two sub-modules, the core (mentoring-core) and the integration (mentoring-integ) which exposes the API as REST endpoints.